Thank you!

 Account complete

-IRS has issued checks to customer and customer's balance is fully paid
+IRS has issued ALL checks to customer and customer's balance is fully paid

 Tax Rebate Specialists